isiryder/laravel-api-example/README.md

 # Example Laravel API

 Example API written in Laravel with books, authors and libraries.
-Frontend generated with Laravel Blade templates and uses Jquery and Bootstrap.
+Frontend generated with Laravel Blade templates and using Jquery and Bootstrap.

 ## Prerrequisites